numbats/iml/content/_index.md

 ## Exam information

+**The 2020 final exam is scheduled for 22/06/2020 Evening session.** The exam will be made available as a moodle quiz, and it is expected that you would be able to complete it within an hour appoximately.
+You will have 3.5 hours from starting until it closes, to alleviate any technical difficulties.
+It will be open book.

 These are the exams for the past two years.
 This year's exam will be completed through moodle, mostly but not all multiple choice, open notes.

 - [2018 exam](exam/practice_exam_2018.pdf) [SOLUTION](exam/practice_exam_solution_2018.pdf)